Devastated textile town offers lessons for Serbia

 Very few of these jobs are in the western Balkans, fueling criticism of the government.

-Critics say privatization in particular has been poorly handled, lacking transparency and coordination, and serving party interests and tycoons more than workers and the public.
+Critics say privatisation in particular has been poorly handled, lacking transparency and coordination, and serving party interests and tycoons more than workers and the public.

 The government defends itself by blaming its predecessor.
 All the frontrunners in Sunday's elections have pledged to act on a recommendation by the European Commission to investigate the process.